danitso/docker-control/README.md

 ### shared_drives.credentials

 The username and password to use when accessing the shared drives.

-The values must be specified in the format `computername\username:password`.
+The value must be specified as `username:password` or `computername\username:password`.
+The username will be prefixed with the current computer name, if the former format is used.

 ### shared_drives.letters

-A comma separated list of shared drive letters.
+A comma separated list of drive letters for the drives, which will be used for host mapped volumes.

 **WARNING**: This does not currently enable/disable drive sharing.